Westland Wapiti: Operational history

 The type entered service with No. 84 Squadron RAF in Iraq in June 1928.
 It was heavily used in Iraq and India in the Army Cooperation role, acting also sometimes as a bomber or reconnaissance aircraft.
 Wapitis of No. 20 squadron escorted Victoria troop carriers in the evacuation of Kabul in December 1928.
 It was still in service in India until 1942.
 In Britain, Wapitis served with the Auxiliary Air Force from 1929 to 1937.
 It was also flown by Australia and Canada, where it saw service at the start of the Second World War.

 The prototype Wapiti V, registered G-AAWA, was used for demonstration flights in Argentina and Uruguay on floats, powered by a 550 hp Armstrong Siddeley Panther IIA engine.
 It was later modified as the Bristol Pegasus-powered Westland PV-6 or Wapiti VII, re-registered G-ACBR (also known as the Houston-Wallace after the patron Lucy, Lady Houston), for an attempt to fly over Mount Everest.
 Flown by Flt Lt David F. McIntyre and accompanied by a Westland PV-3 the two aircraft became the first to fly over Mount Everest on 3 April 1933.
 The PV-6 was later designated the Wallace Mk I, bearing serial K3488 which introduced a number of improvements.
 A total of 68 Wapitis were converted to Wallace Mk I standard.

 The Wapiti was used by the Indian Air Force into the early days of the Second World War.
-For example, during the Imperial Japanese Navy attack on Ceylon (now Sri Lanka), The Indian Air Force sent 2 Wapitis to patrol off the east coast of India, looking for the Japanese fleet.
-The southern patrolling Wapiti found nothing.
-But the northern patrolling Wapiti actually found a Japanese task force including the aircraft carrier Ryujo, and then amazingly survived to land undamaged.
+During the Imperial Japanese Navy attack on Ceylon (now Sri Lanka), the Indian Air Force sent 2 Wapitis to patrol off the east coast of India, looking for the Japanese fleet.
+The southern patrolling Wapiti found nothing, but the northern patrolling Wapiti found a Japanese task force including the aircraft carrier Ryujo, and then survived to land undamaged.